 You must use network providers to get your medical care and services.
-If you go elsewhere without proper authorization you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Blue Cross Group Medicare Advantage (HMO) authorizes use of out-of-network providers.
+If you go elsewhere without proper authorization, you will have to pay in full.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in network), out-of-area dialysis services, and cases in which Blue Cross Group Medicare Advantage (HMO) authorizes use of out-of-network providers.

 If you don't have your copy of the Provider Directory, you can request a copy from Customer Service.
 You may ask Customer Service for more information about our network providers, including their qualifications.
-You can also see the Provider Finder located on our Blue Access for Members (BAM) portal.
+You can also see the Provider Finder located on our website at www.bcbsnm.com/retiree-medicare-tools.
 Customer Service can give you the most up-to-date information about changes in our network providers.